 Children in this age range are learning all sorts of new skills.
 They are starting to take off in reading, maths and refining their skills in art.
 Plenty of products are available that are fun enough to give as gifts, yet still manage to encourage and reinforce academic skills – genuinely learning while playing.
 It’s also at this point that gender differences start to become obvious.

 Girls and Boys will begin to show different interests and preferences.
-For your little girl for example the Rose Cottage Dolls House is delightful.
+For your little girl, for example, the Rose Cottage Dolls House is delightful.
 Classic cream and pink and prettily painted inside and out, it comes fully furnished with 4 complete room settings with 28 pieces of furniture and a family of 6 flexible wooden dolls.
 Our Wicker Pram will give hours of pleasure and is a truly beautiful object.
 Boys don’t miss out though.
-There’s a selection of Bikes and ride on toys and a stunning Vintage Pedal Car to stimulate the imagination of a future Lewis Hamilton.
+There’s a selection of bikes and ride-on toys and a stunning Vintage Pedal Car to stimulate the imagination of a future Lewis Hamilton.

 Older Children Ages 8-up

 Now you’re talking hard work!
-Technologically savvy and notoriously difficult to please, kids ages 8 and up know their own minds and have probably already formed a particular hobby, interest or focus.
+Technologically savvy and notoriously difficult to please, kids ages 8 and up to know their own minds and have probably already formed a particular hobby, interest or focus.
 They require extra attention when selecting gifts that will truly engage and hold their interest.
 Outdoor games and toys like Trampolines are always bound to be a hit.

 One of our most popular gifts in this age range is the Carpentry Set.
-It’s not really a toy, but rather a scaled down working version of the real thing.
-Packed in a tough solid wooden storage cabinet/carrying case its fully functional tools include a saw, claw hammer, pliers, chisel, screwdrivers, mallet, plane – in fact everything you’d find in a “grown up” carpenters toolbox.
+It’s not really a toy, but rather a scaled-down working version of the real thing.
+Packed in a tough solid wooden storage cabinet/carrying case its fully functional tools include a saw, claw hammer, pliers, chisel, screwdrivers, mallet, plane – in fact, everything you’d find in a “grown-up” carpenters toolbox.